 From Figure 5.10, it can be observed that this solution conditionals and query mechanisms do not incur latency.
-In fact, over the three versions of the HotSpot VM - (1) BDA-heap using the hashing of the Klass pointer, (2) BDA-heap using the header BDA-region word and (3) unmodified HotSpot - the execution times are equivalent.
+In fact, over the three versions of the HotSpot VM - (1) BDA-heap using the hashing of the Klass pointer, (2) BDA-heap using the header BDA-region word and (3) unmodified HotSpot - the execution times are equivalent, i. e., within -2.30% and +3.20%.
 Given the high number of collections that each run triggers, it can be observed that the GC pauses (overhead) for a BDA-heap are not considerably larger, or else an increase over the execution times would happen.
-This balance (equivalency of the execution times) is the result of the increased locality, which reduces misses, at the L1-data cache and DTLB level, and page faults, such as shown in Graphs 5.11.
+This balance (equivalency of the execution times) is the result of the increased locality, which reduces misses, at the L1-data cache and DTLB level, and page faults, such as shown in the graphs in Figure 5.11.

-From analysis of the graphs, it can be observed the tendency for increased locality in respect to the type of benchmark in which it ran.
+From analysis of these graphs, it can be observed the tendency for increased locality in respect to the type of benchmark in which it ran.
 H2 is a database benchmark, therefore it allocates more objects part of its data structures.
-When these dependent objects are kept together, locality over the same cache line can increase by 40% for precise object information (header word method) and by 10% on less precise object information (hash array method), as illustrated in Figure ??.
-This in turn reduces accesses to the DTLB and to the Page Table as shown in Figures ?? and ??.
-The spike in misses for the header word for BDA-region indexing on the
+When these dependent objects are kept together, locality over the same cache line can increase by 40% for precise object information (header word method) and by 10% on less precise object information (hash array method), as illustrated in Figure 5.11.a.
+This in turn reduces accesses to the DTLB and to the Page Table as shown in Figures 5.11.b and 5.11.c.
+The spike in misses for the header word for BDA-region indexing on the Tradesoap benchmark is a result of the usage of SOAP envelopes and an additional 8 bytes per object.
+Since objects such as SOAP envelope wrappers are generally large in size, with additional bytes per object it stretches the range of addresses they span, occupying large amounts of cache lines and virtual pages.